 Not an easy one.

 Summer again, and in many places, we are starting to receive news about wildfires taking place in wild, dry and lonely forests.
-This news are always sad, and many times very dramatic, with the loss of lives in between.
+This news is always sad, and many times very dramatic, with the loss of lives in between.
 It is inevitable to start thinking about ways to preventing and detecting these fires, of course besides all the prevention taken by citizens and public bodies.
 And it is also inevitable to think about IoT and how to apply it.

 After 15 years working in IoT I’ve encountered a couple of projects aiming to detect this kind of fires, and I have to say that not everything is good news.
 The technology enables it, but there is no clear ROI for the kind of investment needed for a proper detection system.
 And that is kind of sad, isn’t it?

 The speed of fire

 I was twenty when my parent’s house was about to be burnt down by some fire taking place in a very low mountain full of small ilexes.
 Anyone who has been near one of this wildfires, and I mean near as to feel the heat of the flames on his skin, will understand what I lived then.
 Panic.

 Initially, there was my own initial detection: it was the unmistakable smell.
 Then I run-up to the roof of the house where I saw a small flame 100 meters away from the house, and the small smoke column.
 Warning everyone at the house, calling emergency and calming down my mother took less than 5 minutes.

 In those 5 minutes, the fire had expanded to a line of more than 20 meters, and the flames were more than 2 meters above the trees.